Global Integration Updates

 Topics–Mental health and integration—MH Action Plan, CAPS, West Coast USA

-Note: The image at the top (global pearl) is the main image we are currently using for Global Integration.
-It is a cover detail form Global Member Care (volume 2): Crossing Sectors for Serving Humanity (2013).
+Note: The image at the top (global pearl) is the main image we are use to represent Global Integration.
+It is a detail from the cover of our edited book, Global Member Care (volume 2): Crossing Sectors for Serving Humanity (2013).
 William Carey Library.